5 Easy Instagram Post Ideas for Real Estate Agents

 What are you doing when you’re not out selling houses?
 Introduce your audience to this side of you.
-Maybe you’re trying a new restaurant in town or attending a holiday parade.
+Maybe you’re trying a new restaurant in town or have a hobby or two.
 Whatever it is, share an update about what you’re up to!

 MILESTONES & BIG EVENTS